 1. I’m on the job boards almost every day and send my resume to every job posting possible, but it’s been months, and very little is happening.
 What am I doing wrong?

-Many job seekers assume that successful job hunting in the digital age means using job boards as the main strategy to land a job.
+Many job seekers assume that successful job hunting these days means using job boards as the main strategy.

 But job boards aren’t very good at helping people land good-fit jobs for several reasons, including: